 ①BCA reagent: Take 50 parts of BCA reagent A and 1 part of reagent B and mix well.

-②Standard protein solution: Weigh 0.5g bovine serum albumin, dissolve it in distilled water and dilute to 100ml to make a 5mg/ml solution.
+②Standard protein solution: Weigh 0.5g bovine serum albumin, dissolve it in distilled water and dilute to 100mL to make a 5mg/mL solution.
 Dilute ten times when used.

 Experimental operation: